 - 1 cup tomato puree, thicker tomato sauce, plain

-- Salt and black pepper to taste
+- salt and black pepper

-- ¾ cup low sodium or unsalted chicken broth
+- ¾ cup low sodium, or unsalted chicken broth

 - ½ cup coconut milk